Why Supervision? Excellence - Growth - Ethics - Accreditation

 A Lazarus - Leadership Team Coach

 Confidentiality: Supervision, like coaching is a space for the coach to explore their world and that of their client.
-I hold to the promise that nothing discussed in a session will be shared in other forums in any attributable way to either coach or client.
+I hold to the assertion that nothing discussed in a session will be shared in other forums in any attributable way to either coach or client.
 I do have supervision myself where the same assurances are in place.
 Even then, I make every effort to ensure the confidentiality and respect the privacy of my clients and their organisational systems.

 Safety: As a matter of safe practice, all new clients will be required to have a free exploration call to ensure that supervision is the right thing for their needs and that I would be an appropriate supervisor.
-I have a template contract (terms and conditions, legal stuff) but what is more important is the psychological contract we agree at the start of each session which is dynamic and revisited explicitly and implicitly throughout each session.
-Simply put it is beyond the logistics of the time we have, the space we use, it is about the level of challenge, openness and trust that is agreed in the relationship, our way of working and the freedom to adjust this as we go.
+I have a template contract (terms and conditions, legal stuff) of course, what is more important is the psychological contract we agree at the start of each session which is dynamic and revisited explicitly and implicitly throughout each session.
+Simply put, it is beyond the logistics of the time we have, the space we use, it is about the level of challenge, openness and trust that is agreed in the relationship, our way of working and the freedom to adjust this as we go.
 It is also about ensuring that if anything is shared that puts the safety of the coach, client or me as supervisor at risk that there are agreements in place to propose a better qualified professional is proposed.
 I have to say, I have not had to take any action like this yet but these safeguards are perpetually there for the benefit and reassurance of all.

 Accreditation: If you are keen to accredit with ICF, EMCC, AC or any other governing body or to upgrade an existing accreditation, do let me know and we can work with the competency framework of your preferred organisation in mind to support your learning and development for accreditation and sustained evidence of best practice.
 My Masters study has ensured I am familiar with the competency frameworks of the four most popular accreditation bodies across the UK and Europe.